IN THIS SECTION:

 Blueprint for Australian Agriculture

 The Blueprint for Australian Agriculture has brought together all with an interest in, or involvement with, agriculture to help shape its future direction.
-Now close to finalisation, the final Blueprint will map out where we as an industry want to go and how we are going to get there.
+The Blueprint maps out where we as an industry want to go and how we are going to get there.

-From February to mid-July 2012, the NFF travelled across the country talking to farmers, the wider industry, government and community groups to seek input into the Blueprint.
+From February to mid-July 2012, the NFF travelled across the country talking to farmers, wider agricultural industry participants, government and community groups to seek input into the Blueprint.

 During this time, the NFF conducted eight Blueprint regional forums right across the country; ran Blueprint sessions at a host of other meetings, events and conferences; staged forums for current and future industry-leaders; hosted a Blueprint forum at Parliament House for MPs and advisors; ran a Blueprint forum via the online agricultural twitter community #agchatoz; organised two Blueprint webinars; and hosted a meeting of the Blueprint advisory group.